 Generally, dividends from net investment income, if any, are declared and paid monthly by the Fund.
 The Fund also intends to distribute its net realized capital gains, if any, to shareholders annually.

-Dividends and other distributions may be declared and paid more frequently to comply with the distribution requirements of Subchapter M of the Internal Revenue Code and to avoid a federal excise tax imposed on regulated investment companies.
+Dividends and other distributions may be declared and paid more frequently to comply with the distribution requirements of Subchapter M of the Internal Revenue Code of 1986, as amended, and to avoid a federal excise tax imposed on regulated investment companies.